‘Game Of Thrones’ Season 8: Is Toby Osmond The New Prince Of Dorne?

-In Episode 4 of HBO’s Game of Thrones Season 8, there was a conversation had about who is directly opposing Cersei Lannister (Lena Headey) as she sits upon the iron throne.
+In Episode 4 of HBO’s Game of Thrones Season 8, there was a conversation about who is directly opposing Cersei Lannister (Lena Headey) as she sits upon the iron throne.
 One of the nobles mentioned was the new Prince of Dorne.
 As a result of this, there is speculation thanks to an older — and unauthorized — casting announcement that this new prince is set to make an appearance in the final season Game of Thrones.

 According to Inverse, a potential casting announcement made six months ago on Winter is Coming, could reveal the identity of this new prince and the fact that he will appear in the final season of Game of Thrones.